ZoeMacf/perfect-fit/README.md

 The Newsletter model will be used as blog post where site admins can add posts with updates for the overall site and also to announce any in person meetups for puzzle exchange or competitions.

+During the development the Newsletter was removed and a Contact Us model was instead created, in future implentations I would like to add a check for users when signing up and on the user profile to sign up for a newsletter

 #### Contact Us Model

 During development a Contact Us model was created in order to allow users to reach out to Perfect Fit with any queries.